fbianco32/mtg-ygo-pdf-generator/README.md

 # Usage

-Run Main.py
+Run Main.py \n
-Follow the instructions in the console
+Follow the instructions in the console \n

 ## TODO
-Tune margin logic/bleed
+Tune margin logic/bleed to extend art intelligently \n Center Cards \n
-Set excess borders to white to save ink
-Center Cards
-Send requests to scryfall/ygopro in batch (idk if possible)
+Send requests to scryfall/ygopro in batch (idk if possible) \n Add integration with Pokemon TCG and Digimon TCG APIs \n Implement multiple cardbacks for one print run (to save costs) \n